 Know how to get help after office hours and on weekends and holidays.

 Key points about rhabdomyosarcoma in children

-- It can occur almost anywhere in the body.
-The most common places are the head and neck; urinary and reproductive organs; arms and legs; and chest and belly (abdomen).
+It can start almost anywhere in the body.
+The most common places are the head and neck; urinary and reproductive organs; arms and legs; and chest and belly.

-- Symptoms depend on the size and the location of the tumor.
-A lump or swelling, pain, bleeding, trouble urinating or having bowel movement are some symptoms.
+Symptoms depend on the size of the tumor and where it is.
+A lump or swelling, pain, bleeding, and trouble urinating or having bowel movements are some symptoms.

-- Tests include different imaging studies and biopsy of the tumor.
+Tests include imaging studies and biopsy of the tumor.

 News & Publications

 Our publication keeps health care professionals up to date on the latest research and clinical advances from Mass General.

 News and notes from the largest hospital-based research program in the United States